cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/autoscaling/HorizontalVmScaling.rst

    Sets a \ :java:ref:`Predicate`\  that defines when \ :java:ref:`Vm <getVm()>`\  is underloaded or not, that will make the Vm's \ :java:ref:`DatacenterBroker`\  to down scale Vm.
 The down scaling is performed by destroying idle VMs.

    :param predicate: a predicate that checks certain conditions to define that the \ :java:ref:`Vm <getVm()>`\  is under utilized.
 The predicate receives the Vm to allow the it to define the over utilization condition.
-Such a condition can be defined, for instance, based on Vm's \ :java:ref:`Vm.getCpuPercentUse(double)`\  CPU usage} and/or any other VM resource usage.
+Such a condition can be defined, for instance, based on Vm's \ :java:ref:`Vm.getCpuPercentUsage(double)`\  CPU usage} and/or any other VM resource usage.

 setVmSupplier
 ^^^^^^^^^^^^^